 I spent a lot of Fathers’ Day watching films, beginning with Rocketman as a promise to my daughter, who loved it so much that she paid to see it three times.
-Then finally compelled by a wish to make comparisons, I rented Bohemian Rhapsody.
-I’d kept walking wide circles around that one before, failing to imagine how anyone could do it justice.
+Then, wishing to make comparisons, I rented Bohemian Rhapsody.

-It was a little surprising to have found myself feeling such strong possessiveness about Mercury’s story.
-After all, roughly calculating the hours I’ve spent listening to Elton John vs. Queen, Elton would easily run circles around Freddie – not because I prefer his music, but because it has permeated events of my life to a greater degree through the voices, guitars, and pianos of musical friends.
-The Queen songs I liked least ( think, “Another One Bites the Dust”) were most popular during the years of the Elton songs I liked best.
-So they hit upon deep nostalgia.
+It was in fact a little surprising to have found with strong possessiveness over Mercury’s story.
+After all, roughly calculating the hours I’ve spent listening to Elton John vs. Queen, Elton would easily run circles around Freddie because his music has permeated events of my life to a greater degree through the instruments of musical friends.

-I don’t think I fell in love with Queen until my 30s, BUT THEN it was, “Oh, wow.”
+I didn’t fall in love with Queen until my 30s, but THEN it was, “Oh, wow.”

-Freddie is clearly the more tragic figure – also the more naturally, organically flamboyant.
-Most importantly, he is not here to validate nor invalidate what has been done with the film, so feels more vulnerable.
+Freddie is clearly the more tragic figure – also the more naturally flamboyant, which makes him delightful to watch.
+But most importantly, he is not alive to validate nor invalidate what has been done with his life story, so feels vulnerable to me.

 I can’t help but think he might have added nuance in a few needed places, such as regarding the tenderness of relationships other than with his first love.

 In the end, I found both films to be tender with their subjects.
 Artistry-wise I liked quite different things, but what I slightly disliked, hinged upon the handling of the music itself.